bnaveen07/naveenbasireddy/README.md

  🌱 I’m currently learning JavaScript and Java

- 📫 How to reach me: Connect with me on LinkedIn (https://linkedin.com/in/naveen-basireddy )
+ 📫 How to reach me: Connect with me on <a href="https://linkedin.com/in/naveen-basireddy" target="_blank"> LinkedIn </a>